larsblatny/larsblatny.github.io/_pages/about.md

 I hold a [Master of Science in Computational Science and Engineering](https://rw.ethz.ch/) from ETH Zürich in 2018, with my thesis entitled _Computing Measure-Valued Solutions of the Leray-Alpha Model of Turbulence_ supervised by [Prof. S. Mishra](https://camlab.ethz.ch/the-group/group-head.html) at the [Seminar for Applied Mathematics](https://math.ethz.ch/sam).
 -->

-Use the menu to find my other links (Scholar, Researchgate, GitHub).
+Use the menu to find my other links (Scholar, ResearchGate, LinkedIn, GitHub).
 Below you will find selected
 [Publications](#publications)
 [Invited talks and presentations](#invited-talks-and-presentations)
 [Open-source codes](#code)